 It’s a good idea to intersperse shots of the team working on a product with some other footages or general views.
 Anyway, make sure the scene looks just as you need, to avoid rolling eyes of the viewers.

-When it comes to lighting in video, different kinds of light have different temperatures.
+When it comes to lighting in the video, different kinds of light have different temperatures.

 The best light our eyes perceive is natural sunlight.
 Shots made outdoors, especially at sunrise or sunset, work like magnets for viewers.

-If you’re shooting indoors modern artificial light can substitute the daylight and look pretty naturally.
-Remember this when choosing set of lights.
+If you’re shooting indoors modern artificial light can substitute the daylight and look pretty natural.
+Remember this when choosing a set of lights.

 It’s a good idea to scout your shooting location in advance and try different lights without actors to get the best shooting environment.